Olympus OM-D E-M1 Mark III: Hi-resolution shot mode

 In tripod and handheld mode, the camera rapidly captures 8 images (Tripod) or 16 images (Handheld) which are combined into 160 Mpx (tripod) or 320 MPx (handheld) of data, which the camera combines into 80 MPx (10368×7776 px) images in tripod mode or 50 MPx (8160×6120 px) image in handheld mode.
 The tripod mode ISO limit is 1600, or ISO 6400 in handheld mode.
-Pictures can be saved in RAW or JPEG format.
+Hi-resolution pictures can be saved just in JPEG format.
 Handhold exposure can be set up to 4 seconds.

 The benefit of hi-res mode is bigger resolution, low noise and an increase of dynamic range.

 Reception

 The E-M1 Mark III was generally favored for improvements made over the Mark II, such as the introduction of a handheld mode and a lower base cost.

 The camera took criticism for including the same 20-megapixel sensor, electronic viewfinder, and screen, as its predecessor, the Mark II.
 The same sensor is also present in the enthusiast-level Olympus OM-D E-M5 Mark III which was released just months earlier.